holovkoserhii/versions-helper/README.md

 Features:
 - basic sanity checks
 - both dependencies and devDependencies sections checks
-- use can update versions with semver prefixes (^, ~).
+- user can update versions with semver prefixes (^, ~).
 The system will automatically update version of the target package exactly the way the user specifies it (with or without prefixes)
 - works only with bitbucket

 Steps to use: